sylvanld/python-snippets/readable_logging_format/README.md

 Following snippet defines custom log record formatters:

-- **DebugFormatter** whose provide colored output and readable format for debugging
+- **DebugFormatter** provides human readable format with optional colored output and aims to be used for debugging.
-- **GELFFormatter** who output logs in GELF format more suitable for parsing and export in production environments
+- **GELFFormatter** print records in GELF format, that is more suitable for parsing and can easily be exported to log management systems.

 ## Examples